Theia-Finance-Labs/climate.risk.tool/CONTEXT.md

 **`read_companies(file_path)`** → data.frame
 - Reads company data from specified Excel file path or folder path
-- If given a folder path, looks for company.xlsx in that folder
+- If given a folder path, looks for company_information.xlsx in that folder
 - If given a file path, reads that file directly

 **`read_damage_cost_factors(base_dir)`** → data.frame